 Exceptions were some participants with \textit{high-AI background} \interview{11,18,19} or notably \textit{high interest in birds} \interview{1,4,8}.
-P11, P18, and P19, likely because they develop AI systems in their work, were very curious about Merlin's AI and were willing to go to the extent of emailing the app developers \interview{11,18} or playing with the data themselves \interview{19}.
-For example, P19 said: \shortquote{I'd love to talk to one of the engineers and pick their brain [...] or get some data and play with it myself.} P1, P4, P8 have medium-AI background but their exceptionally high interest in birds seemed to fuel their curiosity about Merlin's AI.
+P11, P18, and P19, likely because they develop AI systems in their work, were very curious about the app's AI and were willing to go to the extent of reaching out to the app developers \interview{11,18} or playing with the data themselves \interview{19}.
+For example, P19 said: \shortquote{I'd love to talk to one of the engineers and pick their brain [...] or get some data and play with it myself.} P1, P4, P8 have medium-AI background, but their exceptionally high interest in birds seemed to fuel their curiosity about the app's AI.
 They were particularly curious about how the AI tackles difficult identifications such as mockingbirds that mimic other birds or birds that are difficult for experienced human birders to identify (e.g., ``little brown birds'').

 In contrast, participants with \textit{low-to-medium AI background} \interview{7,8,9,10,12,16} had lower explainability needs.
-For instance, P7, P8, and P10 had little-to-no interest in how the AI reasons and makes decisions on specific inputs.
-P8 said questions in the \textit{Why}, \textit{Why not}, \textit{What if}, \textit{How to be that}, \textit{How to still be this} categories are not what they would ever think about on their own.
-P7 expressed more bluntly that they prefer to keep the AI as a black box: \shortquote{No, I don't want to ruin the mystique}.
-P9, P12, and P16 became more curious during the interview, however, their responses suggest that they were not very curious about the AI in their natural use environment prior to the interview.
+For instance, P7, P8, and P10 had little-to-no interest in how the AI reasons and makes judgments on specific inputs.
+P8 said questions in the \textit{Why}, \textit{Why not}, \textit{What if}, \textit{How to be that}, \textit{How to still be this} categories were not what they would ever think about on their own.
+P7 expressed more bluntly that they prefer to keep the AI as a black box: \shortquote{No, I don't want to ruin the mystique.} P9, P12, and P16, on the other hand, became more curious during the interview, however, their responses suggest that they were not very curious about the AI in their natural use environment prior to the interview.

-In short, all participants were interested in learning more about the AI, but only those with high-AI background and/or high-domain interest were willing to expend effort to gain more information about the AI's inner workings.
+In short, all participants were interested in learning more about the AI, but only those with high-AI background and/or high-domain interest were willing to expend effort to gain more information about the AI's system details.